RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

 ![OCP Copy Login Command]({% image_path ocp-copy-login-command.png %}){:width="600px"}

-- Login to Openshift Web Console
+- Login to OpenShift Web Console
 - Click on `Copy Login Command`
-- Openshift will request your credentials again.
+- OpenShift will request your credentials again.
 Inform them.
 - Click on `Display Token`
 - Look for the `Login with this token` session, and copy the command which is similar to: